Grand Canyon Rafting

 Western Canyon Trips

 A 100-mile journey takes place on the Western Canyon rafting tours.
 They occur in the Colorado River's Westernmost section.
 It begins at Whitmore Wash and ends at Lake Mead.
 The adventure starts and finishes in Las Vegas.
-Guests are picked up and returned to the Desert Rose Resort, Las Vegas Marriott or McCarren Airport, all located minutes from the Las Vegas Strip.

 The trip includes a flight from Las Vegas to Bar 10 Ranch, a 10,000-acre cattle ranch where a delicious lunch and dinner are served that feature all-natural, grass-fed beef.
 The first day is almost always spent on the ranch with the opportunities to enjoy horseback riding, a country-western program, ranching demonstrations, ATVs, skeet shooting, volleyball or hiking the beautiful land.
-You'll have our choice to sleep in a room at the Bar 10 Ranch lodge, on the rooftop patio in a cot, or under the stars on a double mattress Conestoga covered wagon.
+You'll have a choice to sleep in a room at the Bar 10 Ranch lodge, on the rooftop patio in a cot, or under the stars on a double mattress Conestoga covered wagon.

 The following morning, after a delicious breakfast, you make a helicopter trip into Grand Canyon National Park to continue your adventure.
 The adventure is suitable for all fitness levels, including children.
 There is no strenuous hike at the beginning or end of the trip.
 The nearly 100-mile rafting leg of the adventure includes more than 13 low- to medium-intensity rapids (including 5 rapids rated 5 or above on a 1-10 rating scale) as well as and smooth flowing water.